3 Weeks in Turkey Itinerary

 Language and Currency

 Turkish is the country’s main language, with 90% of the people speaking it.
-Aside from that, there are 70 other dialects and languages spoken, including Armenian, Greek, Arabic, and some Caucasian and Kurdish dialects.
+Aside from that, 70 other dialects and languages are spoken, including Armenian, Greek, Arabic, and some Caucasian and Kurdish dialects.

-The Turkish Lira (TRY) is the country’s currency but there are some places that also accept Euros.
+The Turkish Lira (TRY) is the country’s currency, but some places also accept Euros.
 Visa and MasterCard are also widely accepted, but bringing lira cash with you is best.

 Turkey has quite a visa policy in place.
 Passport holders in Europe, South America, Malaysia, Morocco, West Sahara, Tunisia, New Zealand, and some countries in the Gulf and Central Asia don’t need a visa in advance and can enjoy visa-free for 90 days.
-Passports issued by Russia, Myanmar, Indonesia, Belarus, and Turkmenistan can enjoy visa-free for 30-60days.
+Passports issued by Russia, Myanmar, Indonesia, Belarus, and Turkmenistan can be visa-free for 30-60 days.

 Other travel tips

-When planning a trip, it can be confusing and overwhelming to deal with multiple websites offering the same services.
-Below is a list of my personal favourite travel sites offering services from accommodation, car rental, flights, tours, and even travel insurance and an exit ticket that is sometimes asked by the immigration officer.
+When planning a trip, dealing with multiple websites offering the same services can be confusing and overwhelming.
+Below is a list of my personal favourite travel sites offering services from accommodation, car rental, flights, tours, and even travel insurance and an exit ticket that is sometimes asked for by the immigration officer.

 MUST-SEE PLACES IN TURKEY (pinned map)